Ottercast/OtterCastAudioV2/README.md

 ## How do I get one?

-We are currently planning a small batch production run, stay tuned.
+~~We are currently planning a small batch production run, stay tuned.~~ Sorry, we don't 🙈

 You don't want to wait?
 You can of course run a small batch on your own!
 Please have a look into the [production folder](/production_v2.1), a batch size of just 5 (and up to 30) boards is supported by JLC.